Plugged Ducts, Mastitis, and Thrush

 Here are a few tips to help you get relief:

-- Massage your breast from the plugged duct down to the nipple before and during breastfeeding.
+- Lightly massage your breast from the plugged duct down to the nipple before and during breastfeeding.

 - Empty the affected breast first.